kailash-manasarovar/statement/docs/timeline/2024/october.md

 - On the bench outside my apartment building, an outrageously-dressed woman is sitting.
 - She looks like she's about to do porn.
 - At the time I thought it was extremely weird for a Tuesday afternoon in October.
-- Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows.
+- Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows; audience boredom kicking in.
 - Did they get a kick out of showing me who was going to be starring alongside me prior to the event?
 - I now have to wonder about the [upstairs neighbor and the young woman I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
 - I guess it could have been another porn "actress" come to star with me in the [conservatory's sedated switcheroo specials](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).